This isn't theoretical. Each phrase below has a documented track record. If you're job searching, you're seeing most of these weekly.

 "Fast-paced environment"

-๐Ÿšฉ Process Debt Signal
+🚩 Process Debt Signal

-Sometimes this is accurate and genuinely exciting โ€” early-stage startups often are fast-paced in a way that creates real opportunity.
-More often, it means no documentation, no processes, and someone will be in your Slack at 9pm asking where something is.
+Sometimes it's real and exciting — early-stage startups are genuinely fast-paced.
+Usually it means no documentation, no processes, and someone in your Slack at 9pm asking where something is.

 Red Flag 06